 The truth is that air-gapped networks are nowhere near as secure as they are made out to be.
 While in the past, it might have been a sound approach, modern threats along with modern practices mean that air-gapped networks don’t provide airtight security, leaving your network exposed to threats.

-The Challenges of Securing Air-Gapped Networks
+What are the Challenges of Securing Air-Gapped Networks?

 Considering what’s at stake, sensitive organizations need—NEED!—to ensure air-gapped networks are in actuality protected not only from the external world, but also if someone managed to gain a foothold inside the network.